Daniel3886/Todo-Nestjs/README.md

 4. For endpoints with **pagination**:

    * Use the `page` and `limit` query parameters.
-   * Example: `/todo?page=2&limit=5` will show the second page of results with 5 tasks per page.
+   * Example: `/todo?page=2&limit=5` will show the second page of results with 5 tasks.

 ---